maurorappa/DoH_server/README.md

  - Do you think my code is crappy?
 Help me to write a better one!

  - Is it a secure 'container'?
-The server, a static hardened Go bunary, runs as unpriviledged user in a busybox image; nothing else is running, no outgoing connections other than dns queries
+The server, a static hardened Go binary, is the only process and it does not perform any outgoing connections other than dns queries

 # Tips for implementation: